Isle of Wight Guru

 • Jurassic Golf at The Needles Park near Alum Bay (small course but nicely done)

 • Jurassic Bay Golf, Pirates Cove Adventure Golf and Caddyshack in Shanklin (all good courses but a little pricey.
 Caddyshack is indoors, the others are outdoors.
-Caddyshack is probably the most challenging)
+Caddyshack is probably the most challenging).
+Caddyshack provides a good rescue plan if your stag-do coincides with heavy rain.

 • Lost World Adventure Golf in Sandown (an indoor one on the pier)